 Too many organizations have lost trust with their employees.
 Employees aren’t engaged.
 Employees aren’t happy, or even satisfied for that matter.
 The result?
 Poor customer interactions.
 Unhappy employees can only fake happy customer service for so long.
 In time, it’ll catch up and you’ll begin to see the negative effect of bad customer service.
 If you are looking for more employees in your business?
 Talk with a staffing agency that will explore all opportunities for highly trained and safety driven Defender associates to join your team on a permanent or temporary basis.

 Employee “satisfaction” isn’t enough anymore.
 If you can’t take care of your employees, how can you expect them to take care of your customers?
 Unsatisfied employees can’t even begin to exceed the expectations of those they service, so make sure you treat you employees the way you want them to treat your customers, we’d suggest getting help from Blueboard to learn more about employee wellness.

 Stop starving the chef.
 Imagine a starving restaurant cook or waiter being asked to serve restaurant customers.
 If you’re starving your employees either by limiting pay, learning resources, ongoing training, or advancement opportunities, you’re handicapping their ability to take care of customers.
 It’s also important to know what the new york workers compensation laws are.

 If you want positive experience, create a positive environment

 Want to create more positive customer experiences?
-It’s all in how you manage onboarding for new staff.
 Start with creating a more positive employee environment.
 Happy and engaged employees who love what they do, have the resources to do their best, and are appreciated for the work they do are those who best engage with customers, create better customer relationships, and improved customer experiences.
 Make it easier for your employees by using a time clock software, where they can submit time sheets, punch in & out, and view time off all from their phone.